is-bio/is-bio/docs/deploy/deploy_on_CentOS10.md

 rails assets:precompile # This needs to be executed whenever any assets are changed.
 ```

-Then follow the `## Start Rails web server` section to restart Rails web server.
+Then follow the `## Start or restart Rails web server` section to restart Rails web server.

 ## Database backup